gvwilson/sensibleadventures/nardica/nardica.md

 Why'd he---you know."

 Aunt Naggie heaved a sigh and turned back to her vegetables.
-"He had a lot goin' on,
-an' a lot o' people countin' on 'im.
+"He had a lot o' people countin' on 'im for a lot o' things.
-I guess he wanted to keep 'em all safe, and wipin' himself was---was just---"
+I guess he wanted to keep 'em all safe, an' scramblin' himself was---was just---"

-"It's a'right, it's a'right."
+"It's aright, it's aright."
-Iffy hugged her aunt again from behind, thinking about how sometimes it was kappa to tell people things they knew weren't true.
+Iffy hugged her aunt again.
-"It's a'right,"
+"It's aright,"
 she repeated in a whisper.

-Uncle Jack complained that the stir fry was salty and that the noodles were overcooked.
+Uncle Jack complained that their was too much curry in the stir fry and that the noodles were overcooked.
-He took a second helping anyway, finishing it before Iffy and Aunt Naggie were through their first and only and then stomping away to check on the ship.
+He took a second helping anyway, finishing it before Iffy and Aunt Naggie were through their first and only and then stomping back up the latter to yell at the engine some more.
 Iffy would have thrown his dirty plate at his head if Aunt Naggie hadn't put a hand on her shoulder.

+Later,
+sitting cross-legged on her bed,
+Iffy set the square piece of tech that the Reclamation officer had given her on the mattress.
+*Ignacio,* she told herself.
+His name had been Ignacio.
+She pulled out her tools and went to work.

+Fifteen minutes later she sat back, defeated.
+There was a faint line in the bottom of the piece of tech that she just *knew* was an access panel, but for the life of her, she couldn't figure out how to open it.
+When she tried probing it electronically, her home-made wireshark showed nothing but frazzled gibberish.
+Finally she set it aside,
+waved her light off,
+and closed her eyes.

+*She was on deck.
+The sky was a perfect blue,
+and Aunt Naggie was stuffing her into her ecosuit.
+"Just in case, love," she said.*

+*No,
+Iffy thought,
+and, "No!" she said.
+She wasn't going to go through this again.
+She struggled to pull her arms out of the ecosuit.*

+*"It's aright," Honesty said,
+already in hers.
+"It's aright, sweetie, everythin's gonna be aright.
+We're gonna **make** it aright, you'll see."*

+*The sea began to boil and churn.
+Iffy grabbed hold of Aunt Naggie's leg and held on tight as the deck dropped away below her and she fell into waking.*

+Iffy sat up,
+waved the lights on,
+and picked up the square piece of tech Ignacio had given her.
+It was obvious what she had to do.
+There and there together and then there, two presses and a third, and *pop!*
+The access panel opened to reveal a battery, a fold-up fractal antenna, and a crystal core the size of her thumb that was probably worth ten times what the *Guinevere* would have fetched brand-new.
+She stared at the tech for a minute, wondering how long it would be before someone came looking for it and how she would keep Aunt Naggie safe when they did, then closed the panel, tucked the unit under her mattress, and closed her eyes.

-The Marines arrived just as Iffy was waking up the next morning.
-Two squads of eight in exoskeletons, each with a bulky pack on their back, and another two squads of regulars straining under packs that were only slightly less heavy.
+The Marines arrived just as Iffy woke up, two squads of eight in exoskeletons, each with a bulky pack on their back, and another two squads of regulars straining under packs that were only slightly less heavy.